UNC-CEMALB/Data_Organization_Visualization_FIle_Management/4.2. Supervised Machine Learning/README.md

 1. Can we predict sex based on protein expression?
 2. Which proteins best predict sex?

+Using A decision tree we will be able to answer question 1 and using a random forest, we will be able to answer question 2.

 ## Working with the data (work in progress)